NathanCustom Tailors

 Here is exactly what we charge and what you get.
 No hidden fees, no upsells, no "starting at" prices that magically double once you pick a decent fabric.

-A selection of premium wool and fabric swatches -- from wool blends to merino, every suit starts with choosing the right material.
+A selection of premium wool and fabric swatches at our Hoi An tailor workshop -- from wool blends to merino, every suit starts with choosing the right material.

 Fabric Price (Custom Suit) Best For